RJ333/calculate-functional-trees/README.md

 #### First

-1. The workflow creates single-line protein fasta files from the prokka output protein fasta file.
+First, all protein sequences for a gene of interest (defined in the config file) are extracted from the prokka protein fasta file.
-2. The single-line protein fasta file is subsetted by a protein that is defined in the nextflow config file.